 Lowering Stress – Being a family caregiver can be one of the most stressful task a person faces in their life.
 The daily challenges, constant concerns about health, and the ongoing balancing act of a normal life get lead to high stress levels.
-Though it's a challenge, family caregivers should make a point to lower their stress whenever they can because it can have a serious impact on their heart health.
-This can be done by doing at least one thing each day that appeals to them, whether that is reading a favorite book, starting a project or listening to music.
-That short burst of relaxation can help relieve stress and in turn improve their heart health.
+Though it's a challenge, family caregivers should make a point to lower stress whenever possible because it can have a serious impact on heart health.
+This can be done by doing at least one thing each day that brings joy, whether reading a favorite book, starting a project, or listening to music.
+That short burst of relaxation can help relieve stress and in turn improve heart health.

-Maintaining a healthy heart is important for family caregivers because it ensures they can continue to look out for their loved ones.
+Maintaining a healthy heart is important for family caregivers because it ensures you can continue to look out for your loved ones.
 When it comes to heart health for family caregivers, there is no one secret solution.
 As is the case with most health concerns, a well-rounded approach that includes eating right, keeping stress levels low and exercising is the best bet.

 At Interim HealthCare we know caring for a loved one can be overwhelming.
 We are here to help make the hard decisions about senior care a little easier.
 Click below to download our Senior Care Decision Guide or contact us to discuss your personal needs.